breeanusiem/Bree_Portfolio/README.md

-Coding Proejcts in SAS, Python, and SQL
+Coding Proejcts in SAS, Python, and R

 # [SAS Project 1: Creating HTML and Listing Reports with Raw Data](https://github.com/breanusiem/SAS-Project-1)
  - Reads in a data set named BASEBALL to create a listing report displaying specific variables and total number of observations in each group with different Divisions on separate pages, sorted by Team and Name